FINIA – the Natural Integrity Alliance for K’gari

 K’gari is the only place in the world where tall rainforests, up to 50m high, are found growing on sand dunes at elevations of over 200m.

-The Butchulla people, the Traditional Owners of Fraser Island, named the island after Princess K’gari, a beautiful white spirit who helped Yindinjie to make Butchulla Country.
+The Butchulla people, the Traditional Owners and Native Title holders of K’gari, named the island after Princess K’gari, a beautiful white spirit who helped Yindinjie to make Butchulla Country.
 Princess K’gari found Butchulla Country to be so beautiful that she pleaded with Yindinjie to let her stay and was transformed into the island.

 This unique site was inscribed on the UN World Heritage register in 1992 in recognition of its outstanding natural beauty and the island’s globally significant ongoing geological and biological processes.

-FINIA is a community-based partnership dedicated to the protection of the K’gari (Fraser Island) World Heritage Area’s natural integrity, ecological assets and unique beauty through collaborative management, community education and targeted rehabilitation works.
+FINIA is a community-based partnership dedicated to the protection of the K’gari World Heritage Area’s natural and cultural integrity, ecological assets and unique beauty through collaborative management, community education and targeted rehabilitation works.

 Volunteering with FINIA offers a unique opportunity to help protect this internationally significant place.